84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Minnesota Charter Schools

 You can also consider charter schools.
-In Minnesota there are about 250 charter schools serving 65,000 children.
+In Minnesota there are about 280 charter schools serving 65,000 children.
+That’s about 7.1% of the K-12 student population.
 The majority of charter schools are located in the greater Twin Cities metro area, but there are charters across the state.

 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and are accountable to authorizing bodies for results.